 Table of contents

 Occipital neuralgia is a type of headache that causes chronic pain in the upper neck, back of the head, and behind the eyes.
-This condition occurs due to irritation or damage to the occipital nerves, which run from the top of the spinal cord to the scalp.

 One of the most common symptoms associated with this condition is a sudden, acute headache that bears little resemblance to the pain experienced with a migraine.
 The scalp becomes extremely sensitive to even the lightest touch, making normal daily activities such as brushing, washing, or combing your hair difficult.